 Configuration of Installed Software: initial settings are already present

-The application is configured with settings already present in DM tree, interacting DM Client through DM Client Framework API.
+The application is configured with settings already present in the Management Tree, interacting with the DM Client through the DM Client API Framework.

 Short Description

-A user installs an application on her mobile device, instead of having to manually enter configuration settings to make the application function properly, the application itself would automatically register with the OMA DM Client to access the application specific Management Object (MO).
+A user installs an application on her mobile device, instead of having to manually enter configuration settings to make the application function properly, the application itself would automatically register with the OMA DM Client to access the application specific Management Object.
 If authorized, the application would then retrieve the parameters from the MO, to configure itself.

 Scenario